-Mrs P's dealings in the WEIF
+Mr J's dealings in the WEIF

-The information provided by HL shows that Mrs P made an investment of around £3,750 in the WEIF via her Self-invested Personal Pension in April 2015.
-Mrs P remained invested in the WEIF when it was suspended and has indicated to this service that she has lost around £1,250 as a result.
+The information provided by HL shows that Mr J made an investment in the WEIF by way of his Junior Stocks and Shares ISA in April 2015.

+Mr J remained invested in the WEIF when it was suspended.

-Mrs P's complaint to HL and its response
+Mr J's complaint to HL and its response

-In 2019, shortly after the suspension of the WEIF, Mrs P made a complaint to HL about its promotion of the WEIF and its communications around it, in particular its Wealth Lists.
+In 2019, shortly after the suspension of the WEIF, Mr J made a complaint to HL about its promotion of the WEIF and its communications around it, in particular its Wealth Lists.

-HL looked into Mrs P's complaint but didn't think it had done anything wrong.
-In short it said the Wealth List is a list of funds, provided as a tool for clients to use in making their decisions when choosing from the full range of funds available on its platform.
-It also said its views on any of the funds that might form part of an advised portfolio are formulated after significant and dedicated research, including meeting the fund manager on a regular basis.
-HL also explained that it provided Mrs P with an 'execution only' service where it only executes the orders she asks it to carry out.
-HL clarified that it did not provide Mrs P with any personalised investment advice.
+HL looked into Mr J's complaint but didn't think it had done anything wrong.
+In short it said:

+- It acknowledged the WEIF had experienced a "difficult period of performance" but emphasised that it had a reasonably held conviction in the prospects of the WEIF outperforming its benchmark. - The Wealth List is a list of funds, provided as a tool for clients to use in making their decisions when choosing from the full range of funds available on its platform. - Its views on any of the funds that might form part of an advised portfolio are formulated after significant and dedicated research, including meeting the fund manager on a regular basis. - It provided Mr J with an 'execution only' service where it only executes the orders he made.

-Mrs P remained unhappy and so the complaint was referred to this service.
+Mr J remained unhappy and so the complaint was referred to this service.